 Don't be afraid to remix, change or edit it.

-You know your students better than any of us, don't push forward just because the syllabus says so
+You know your trainees better than any of us; don't push forward just because the syllabus says so.

 What is Bad Teaching?
 (15 minutes)

 We've all experienced bad teachers in our lives - let's talk about them

 Discussion (5 Minutes)

 What is an experience you've had with a bad teacher?
 What was it that made that made from your point of view as a student?

 List out the ways that you've experienced bad teaching